AmandaDev25/AmandaDev25/README.md

 - 👋 Hi, I’m Amanda Luiza
-- 👀 I’m interested in Sofrware & Web development
+- 👀 I’m interested in Software & Web development
 - 👩🏾‍🎓 I’m currently learning Java Script, React, CSS, HTML5, NodeJS and Git & GitHub
-- 👔 I’m looking to collaborate on Freelance, Intership, Trainee and Junior
+- 💻🖥️ I’m looking to collaborate on Freelance , Intership, Trainee and Junior development

 <!---
 AmandaDev25/AmandaDev25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.